abhishek-kumar-code/Redfish_Public/Specification.md

 ##### Additional Properites

 The AdditionalProperties annotation term is used to specify whether a type can contain additional properties outside of those defined.
-Types annotated with the AdditionalProperties annotation with a `Boolean` attribute with a value of `"False"`, are must not contain additional properties.
+Types annotated with the AdditionalProperties annotation with a `Boolean` attribute with a value of `"False"`, must not contain additional properties.

 ~~~xml
 		<Annotation Term="OData.AdditionalProperties"/>